WDI-SEA/notes/16-react/intro-react/dino-blog-lab.md

   return (
 ```

-4. Render a  `Home` component inside `App.js` in place of the original app content (you can leave the main `App` div).
+4. Render a `Post` component inside `App.js` in place of the original app content (you can leave the main `App` div).
 Feed each of the values from your post object to the Home components as props.
 For now, only include one of the comments, `comments[0]`.
 ```jsx
   return (
     <div className="App">